Abolitionism in the United Kingdom: Growth of the movement

 After the formation of the Committee for the Abolition of the Slave Trade in 1787, William Wilberforce led the cause of abolition through the parliamentary campaign.
 It finally abolished the slave trade in the British Empire with the Slave Trade Act 1807.
 He continued to campaign for the abolition of slavery in the British Empire, which he lived to see in the Slavery Abolition Act 1833.

+In 1787, Thomas Clarkson, Granville Sharp, and other abolitionists founded the Society for the Abolition of the Slave Trade, considering the termination of the transatlantic slave trade a necessary precursor to the complete abolition of slavery.
+The society employed various methods to advance its cause, including the dissemination of firsthand accounts from formerly enslaved individuals such as Olaudah Equiano, the promotion of consumer boycotts against goods produced by enslaved labor, and the organization of petitions directed at the British Parliament.

 The Atlantic slave trade, also called Triangle trade, encompassed the trafficking in slaves by British merchants who exported manufactured goods from ports such as Bristol and Liverpool, sold or exchanged these for slaves in West Africa (where the African chieftain hierarchy was tied to slavery), and shipped the slaves to British colonies and other Caribbean countries or the American colonies.
 There traders sold or exchanged the slaves for rum and sugar (in the Caribbean) and tobacco and rice (in the American South), which they took back to British ports.
 The merchants traded in three places with each round-trip.
 Political influence against the inhumanity of the slave trade grew strongly in the late 18th century.

 Europeans and Africans worked for abolition of the slave trade and slavery.
 Well-known abolitionists in Britain included James Ramsay, who had seen the cruelty of the trade at first hand; the Unitarian William Roscoe who courageously campaigned for parliament in the port city of Liverpool for which he was briefly M.P., Granville Sharp, Thomas Clarkson, Josiah Wedgwood, who produced the "Am I Not A Man And A Brother?" medallion for the Committee; and other members of the Clapham Sect of evangelical reformers, as well as Quakers.

 Quakers made up most of the Committee for the Abolition of the Slave Trade and were the first to present a petition against the slave trade to the British Parliament.
 As Dissenters, Quakers were not eligible to become British MPs in the late 18th and early 19th centuries.
 The Anglican evangelist William Wilberforce led the parliamentary campaign.
 Clarkson became the group's most prominent researcher, gathering vast amounts of data and gaining first-hand accounts by interviewing sailors and former slaves at British ports such as Bristol, Liverpool and London.